pj-dev9106/vest_challenge/README.md

 # SFTP Ingestion (How to Test)

-This service supports ingesting trade files via **SFTP**, matching the assessment requirements.
+This service supports ingesting trade files via **SFTP**, matching the assessment requirement for:

+> “an FTP server (or something that at least will allow sftp protocol with SSH key handshakes)…”.

 ## SFTP Access

 SFTP is enabled on the EC2 instance using a secure chroot configuration.

-You can connect with:
+You can connect in **two ways**:

+---

+## 1. Password-based SFTP

 ```bash
 sftp sftpuser@35.85.155.242